Harwood Museum of Art: Woodworking

-Too expensive to have furniture shipped from Mexico City, New Mexicans established carpentry shops in late 18th Century and early 19th Century where carved furniture was made, such as cajas (storage chests), harineros (grain chests), and trasteros (kitchen cupboards).
+Too expensive to have furniture shipped from Mexico City, New Mexicans established carpentry shops in late 18th century and early 19th century where carved furniture was made, such as cajas (storage chests), harineros (grain chests), and trasteros (kitchen cupboards).
 The Valdez workshop in Taos County created works distinguished by incised asterisk markings; Some works were brightly colored in red and blue.

 Tin work

-Tin work served as an integral part of Hispanic religious culture during the 19th Century.
+Tin work served as an integral part of Hispanic religious culture during the 19th century.
 Tin cans, glass panes and religious prints were fashioned into devotional objects.
 There were 13 workshops in New Mexico from 1840 to 1915 thirteen workshops in New Mexico.
 By the turn of the century tinsmiths primarily created items for the home, such as sconces, lanterns and trinket boxes.

 Santos

 Santos, sacred images of Roman Catholicism for homes and churches, were made in New Mexico since the late 1700s.
-The museum's collection includes works donated by Mabel Dodge Luhan made between 1800-1850 and contemporary works.
-The Harwood has the largest publicly owned collection of secular works by Patrociño Barela (1900-1964), an acclaimed leader for contemporary santeros.
+The museum's collection includes works donated by Mabel Dodge Luhan made between 1800 and 1850 and contemporary works.
+The Harwood has the largest publicly owned collection of secular works by Patrociño Barela (1900–1964), an acclaimed leader for contemporary santeros.
 Some of the museum's pieces include carvings show at a premier at Museum of Modern Art in New York.